Editor for this page: Samantha Hogenson Bray

 George Mason University in Manassas, VA, offers a BS program and minor in Tourism Management.
 Focusing on varying components of sustainable tourism, the program has been designated a GMU “Green Leaf” academic program—one which focuses on learning about sustainability.

-The George Washington University, in Washington, DC, offers a Master of Tourism Administration (MTA) Program through the School of Business with a concentration in sustainable destination management, a tourism concentration in the MBA program, and undergraduate and distance-learning programs covering sustainable destination development.
+The George Washington University, in Washington, DC, offers a Master of Tourism Administration (MTA) Program through the School of Business with a concentration in Sustainable Tourism Management, a graduate certificate in Tourism Management, and undergraduate and distance-learning programs covering sustainable destination development.
 The associated International Institute for Tourism Studies performs research.

-Leeds Metropolitan University (U.K.) offers a masters and PhD in Responsible Tourism Management at the School of Events, Tourism and Hospitality.
+Leeds Beckett University (U.K.) offers a MSc in Responsible Tourism Management in the School of Events, Tourism and Hospitality.

 Michigan State University has a masters and PhD program in Sustainable Tourism and Protected Area Management.

-Missouri State University offers through the Department of Geography, Geology and Planning the first U.S. baccalaureate in geotourism (based on geographical character, including culture, ecology, history, geology, tourism economics, etc.).
+Missouri State University offers through the Department of Geography, Geology and Planning a minor in Sustainable Tourism Development.

 Monash University in Australia offers a master of International Sustainable Tourism Management.